In this article, we'll cover:

 For an overall overview of your retention strategy, your site’s repeat purchase rate should provide quite a reliable indicator.
 This tells you how many consumers made more than one purchase via your site, and thus provides an important indication of customer engagement.

-Examples of customer engagement
+Examples of customer engagement strategies

-The flip side of all this is that customers increasingly expect their favourite brands to be accessible to them across channels.
+The flip side of all this is that customers increasingly expect their favourite brands to be accessible to them across communication channels.
 Businesses that fail to take heed of this should expect to be overtaken by more adaptable competitors.

 However, one notable new feature of online customer service goes beyond this.
-It was pioneered by clothing brand Carhartt, which gave customers the option of live chat with experts, who were on hand to help consumers find the items they were looking for (and perhaps some which they didn’t even know they were looking for).
+It was pioneered by clothing brand Carhartt, which gave customers the option of live chat with experts, who were on hand to help consumers find the items they were looking for (and perhaps some they didn’t even know they were looking for).

 One of the most famous of these campaigns was Coca-Cola’s ‘Share a Coke’ campaign, which was first launched in Australia in 2012 and ran for several years.
-The concept was a simple one: the company’s logo was replaced on the label by the most common names in the respective markets where the campaign ran.
+The concept was a simple one: the company’s logo was replaced on the label by the most common personal names in the respective markets where the campaign ran.

 This was coupled with a marketing blitz across traditional media – broadcast and print – and social media.
 The objective of the campaign was to forge an emotional connection with consumers, encouraging them to share the experience with friends and family both in person and via social media sites.

 Customer feedback is hugely important in giving you a better idea of how engaged your customers are.
-This is why businesses should always make active efforts to ensure both that consumers have the opportunity to provide feedback and that they’re being encouraged (and, where appropriate, incentivised) to do so.
+This is why businesses should always make active efforts to ensure that consumers have the opportunity to provide feedback and that they’re being encouraged (and, where appropriate, incentivised) to do so.

 Apple is, of course, renowned for the loyalty of its customer base, which suggests its various customer engagement strategies (coupled with the general strength of its brand) are working well.
 Its Net Promoter Score – which measures customer experience – compares consistently well to other top brands.